vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 but also as a pupil of Soma, which is an abbreviated form of Somadeva, who was Sambhunātha's teacher in Atimārga or Kulamārga, as the following statement of Jayaratha in his commentary on the Tantrāloka, I, 213, coupled with a quotation makes clear :

-"Sri Sumatināthasya Somadevah Sișyah tasya Sri S'ambhunāthah yad vakşyati "Srī Somatah sakalavit kila Sambhunāthah"
+"Sri Sumatināthasya Somadevah Sișyah tasya Sri S'ambhunāthah yad vakṣyati "Srī Somatah sakalavit kila Sambhunāthah"

 yattu